tokyodebate/motions/README.md

 # motions
-A collection of debate motions. hello world by RGonoi.
+A collection of debate motions.

+## Contributors
+- RGonoi
+- inohaan

 ## Format
 The format is indentation sensitive.
 In other words, the number of "tabs" before the first letter in the line determines the type of element.